gammapy/gammapy-extra/datasets/pulsar/README.md

 * 2 out of 8 Vela fits file with an added phase column
 * Vela phasecurve that was used for the simulations
+* Python code to add a phase column to the Vela observations